Frequently asked questions (FAQ):

-Overall, opioids are involved in 76 % of cases reported in the European Union, with large differences across countries (see map below).
-More than 8 in 10 overdose deaths involved opioids in countries in the north of Europe (Ireland, Norway and Sweden), as well as in Austria and Romania.
+Overall, opioids are involved in 74 % of cases reported in the European Union, with large differences across countries (see map below).
+More than 8 in 10 overdose deaths involved opioids in countries in the north of Europe (Ireland, Norway, Finland and Sweden), as well as in Austria, Croatia and Romania.

 In some countries, no or limited data are reported on the post mortem toxicology findings.
 Furthermore, in several countries, some cases are reported with ‘unknown or unspecified’ toxicology, in particular when there are several drugs involved.
 Most of these cases involve at least an opioid.
-Therefore the proportion of cases with opioids involved shown here is a minimum estimate.In Belgium, Bulgaria, Czechia, Hungary, Malta, the Netherlands and Turkey, less than half of cases involved opioids.
+The proportion of cases with opioids involved shown here is a minimum estimate.In Belgium, Bulgaria, Hungary, Lithuania, Malta and Turkey, less than half of cases involved opioids.
 Although limited information is reported in some countries, most cases appear to involve polydrug drug use.
-Detailed information on toxicology findings is available in few countries: in Turkey, the substances most often involved in overdose deaths are mainly synthetic cannabinoids, MDMA and amphetamines; in Hungary, the substances most often involved in overdose deaths are new psychoactive substances; and in Czechia, most cases involve amphetamines
+Detailed information on toxicology findings is available in few countries: in Turkey, the substances most often involved in overdose deaths are mainly synthetic cannabinoids, MDMA and amphetamines; in Hungary, the substances most often involved in overdose deaths are new psychoactive substances; and in Czechia, most cases involve amphetamines.

-Stimulants such as cocaine, MDMA, amphetamines and cathinones are implicated in a smaller number of overdose deaths in Europe, although their significance varies by country.
-More information is available for some countries in the latest European Drug Report (EMCDDA, 2021a), and a recent report points to an increase in the number of deaths related to cocaine (EMCDDA, 2018).
+Stimulants such as cocaine, MDMA, amphetamines and cathinones are implicated in overdose deaths in Europe, although their significance varies by country.
+More information is available for some countries in the latest European Drug Report (EMCDDA, 2022a), and a recent report points to an increase in the number of deaths related to cocaine (EMCDDA, 2018).